 Clinical studies prove a visible wrinkle reduction after 5 weeks of regular use of the Eucerin® Q10 Active products.

-Due to incorporated hyaluronic acid a visible short-term effect with a reduction of wrinkles becomes visible immediately after application of Eucerin® Hyaluron-Filler.
-Furthermore, stimulation of skin´s own hyaluronic acid production by saponin also guarantees long-term efficacy with an additional wrinkle reduction visibly after 4 weeks.
+Due to incorporated hyaluronic acid a visible short-term effect with a reduction in the appearance of wrinkles becomes visible immediately after application of Eucerin® Hyaluron-Filler.
+Furthermore, support of skin´s own hyaluronic acid production gives long-term efficacy with additional wrinkle reduction visible within 4 weeks.

 How does hyaluronic acid work?

 Hyaluronic acid can be found in the whole body, but more than 50% of the total volume is located in the skin.
 Dermal hyaluronic acid is produced by special cells in the connective tissue – the fibroblasts.
 As the main component of the filling substance between the cells (connective tissue matrix) it supports the collagen and elastic fibres as well as the structure proteins of the dermis.
-Due to a high water binding capacity hyaluronic acid is able to increase its own volume extremely thus bolstering up the skin from inside out.
+Due to a high water binding capacity hyaluronic acid is able to increase its own volume extremely thus plumping up the skin from the inside.